Leonard’s War, episode 5: Learmount takes command of No. 22 Squadron

 Saint Omer aerodrome 12 June 2015, exactly a century after Learmount’s arrival there.
 Even the weather was identical, with an easterly breeze.
 It still operates as the home of the Aéro Club de Saint-Omer, and one of its aircraft is backtracking for take-off from the runway’s other end.

-Four short trips out of Saint Omer aerodrome on a new aircraft type were deemed sufficient for Learmount to master its peculiarities and to complete local area familiarisation sorties.
+Learmount’s flying log book shows that four short trips out of Saint-Omer aerodrome on a new aircraft type were deemed sufficient for him to master its peculiarities and to complete local area familiarisation sorties.
 The machine he was learning to control was the French-built two-seater Voisin “pusher” biplane [engine and propeller behind the cockpit].

 His first sortie consisted of 20min flying circuits, but the second trip was a brief affair lasting 10min.
 His log book explains: “During spirals, five ribs collapsed.
 Landed safely.”
 The instructor had taken control and put the aircraft down without delay.